dfki-av/G3FA/README.md

 ### Running the Demo

-To generate an animated face, run the following command:
+To run the live demo, run the following command:

 ```bash
 python demo.py --source_image path/to/source.png \